cooperbraun13/AVL-Tree/README.md

 - `main.cpp`: Inserts the first 25 Fibonacci numbers and prints the tree
 - `test_avl_tree.cpp`: Test cases for the AVL tree implementation
 - `Makefile`: For building and running the project
-- `Specifications.pdf`: Detailed specifications for the features
-- `UML_Diagram.pdf`: UML diagram of the classes

 ## How to Build and Run